AliNisarAhmed/my-notes/Networks/Intro-to-networks.md

   a firewall is performed by the same device.
   And firewalls can run on individual hosts instead of being a network device.
   All major modern operating systems have firewall functionality built-in.

+## Application Layer

+- There are many application protocols, but for each application type, the protocol is still standardized.
+  - The same is true for most other classes of application.
+    You might have dozens of choices for an FTP client, but they all need to speak the FTP protocol in the same way.
+- In the more commonly used in academia, the OSI (Open Systems Iterconnection) model, there are two more layers between application layer and transport layer, namely, Session and Presentation Layer
+  - Session: sits above transport, The concept of a session layer is that it's responsible for things like facilitating the communication between actual applications and the transport layer.
+    It's the part of the operating system that takes the application layer data that's been unencapsulated from all the layers below it, and hands it off to the next layer in the OSI model, the presentation layer.
+  - Presentation layer: The presentation layer is responsible for making sure that the unencapsulated application layer data is actually able to be understood by the application in question.
+    This is the part of an operating system that might handle encryption or compression of data.

+#### NOTE: Watch the video to see how all the layers work together to perform the task of sending data over a network.